Weekly review of Azerbaijani currency rates

 0.0274

-The official exchange rate of manat to Turkish lira set by the CBA decreased by 0.0123 manats or 3.25 percent last week.
+The official exchange rate of manat to Turkish lira set by the CBA increased by 0.0162 manats or 4.45 percent last week.

 |